Skip to content

 I speak from a standpoint of co-owning and owning three cars before hitting the 2# age mark.
 I thought I’d be living the Forza Horizon or more accurately the old Gran Turismo dream (because all of my cars happen to be crapboxes that aren’t popular enough to be represented in newer games).

-Driving in video games and in real life is plenty different – cliché, but sometimes not acknowledged
+Driving in games and real life is different – cliché, but sometimes not acknowledged

 As different as an old and new-ish car is in terms of overall design and quality, they are generally the cars that enthusiasts want most.
 This appeal comes could derive from – viewership in games, movies, Tiktok / Instagram Reels, history, car media, the list goes on.